Carbon Ceramic Brakes Lifespan: Street vs Track

 1) No airflow

-Heavy car + high-grip tire + repeated braking with weak cooling is a bad combo.
-Trapped heat increases oxidation risk and accelerates surface damage.
+A heavy car, sticky tires, and repeated braking with weak cooling is a rough combination.
+Trapped heat raises oxidation risk and speeds up surface damage.

 2) Generic pad mismatch

-Wrong pad chemistry can build an unstable transfer layer.
-That creates hot spots, roughness, and fast surface damage.
-“Whatever fits” is how expensive rotors get ruined.
+The wrong pad chemistry lays down an unstable transfer layer, and that brings hot spots, roughness, and quick surface damage.
+“Whatever fits” is exactly how expensive rotors get ruined.

 3) Wrong rotor spec for the duty